j-c-k/OOP/README.md

-OOP tutorial and code (ActionScript)
+OOP tutorial with pseudocode and with ActionScript code download option